-All TMFR career fire engines and ambulances are staffed with firefighters trained as advanced life support (ALS) paramedics.
+All TMFR career fire engines and ambulances are staffed with firefighters trained as paramedics - advance life support.

 Data Collection

 TMFR uses data to identify trends, quantify activities, determine fire causes, plan the deployment of limited resources, and reduce the loss of life and property caused by fires.